 Join our 5K!
 Ask family and friends to sponsor you!

-We are Sam and Lana, brother and sister in the 12th and 9th grade.
+We are Sam and Lana, Sam is a freshman in college and Lana is in 10th grade.
 We met Fr.
 Franklin when he was here on sabbatical at our local church, St. James.
 He told us about his church and the school, and his struggle to educate the children.
 After hearing about this we decided to start our own charity and 5k.
 In January 2014 we organized our first 5K and raised $1940.00, enough for 5 kids to go to school for one year.
 We held our second run and raised $3215.00 and added two more students.
 We have now held our 5k for four years and and have raised a total of 8,335.00.
-Enough to continue to pay for their education.
+Enough to continue to pay for their education

 Fr.
 Franklin's 5k